sumup-oss/circuit-ui/MIGRATION.md

 Circuit UI now requires at minimum Node.js v20.
 Note that [Node 18](https://nodejs.org/en/about/previous-releases) reached its end-of-life in October 2024.

-Circuit UI's ESLint plugin has been upgraded to [TypeScript ESLint](https://github.com/typescript-eslint/typescript-eslint) v7.
-We strongly recommend upgrading to [Foundry v8.3](https://github.com/sumup-oss/foundry/blob/main/CHANGELOG.md#830) to avoid dependency conflicts.
+We strongly recommend upgrading to [Foundry v8.3+](https://github.com/sumup-oss/foundry/blob/main/CHANGELOG.md#830) which adds support for the Circuit UI ESLint plugin's [new package scope](#renamed-package-scope) and prevents dependency conflicts in the shared [`@typescript-eslint/*`](https://github.com/typescript-eslint/typescript-eslint) dependencies.
+If you're unable to upgrade, manually add the Circuit UI ESLint plugin to your ESLint config and enable the relevant rules.

 ### Renamed package scope